 Unfortunately for mom and dad, the fees for taking SAT, ACT and other college entrance exams are not tax-deductible, but the federal government does allow a number of educational deductions and tax credits.
 Though they only pertain to the current expenses of students who have already enrolled, you may be able to use those listed deductions and credits to offset your family's other college expenses

-You can claim a tax deduction for college expenses incurred for yourself, your spouse or your children.
+Through 2017, you can claim the tuition and fees deduction for college expenses incurred for yourself, your spouse or your children.
 The deduction is available even if you don't itemize and it covers tuition and mandatory college expenses up to the maximum set by the IRS for the current tax year.

 Mandatory expenses include, for example, student activity fees if every student is required to pay them.
 The IRS halves the deduction for taxpayers above a certain income level, and as income rises further, the deduction is phased out completely.